Home What's New with Universal Links

 Supplement

-In the case of using SceneDelegate, the entry point for opening a universal link is in the SceneDelegate:
+In the case of using SceneDelegate, the entry point for opening universal links is in the SceneDelegate:

 1